eduarrrd/reuseport/README.md

 ## Usage with pmacct/nfacctd

+The https://github.com/eduarrrd/pmacct repo's `reuse` branch enables

+1. `nfacctd` itself
-The github.com/eduarrrd/pmacct repo has the `reuse` branch of pmacct that enables the `bmp` plugin to use the `SK_REUSPORT` BPF program from this repository.
+2. the `bmp` plugin

+to use the `SK_REUSPORT` BPF program from this repository.

 This branch introduces new config options (with example values):